jonasggarcia/happybirthdayamanda.github.io/README.md

 # happybirthdayamanda.github.io

-This page be maked to congrats to Amanda Mello.
+This page is designed to give congratulations to Amanda Mello.

 Birthday 27/08/2020.